Terry Labonte: Return to Hagan Racing

-Labonte came back to Hagan Racing to drive the No. 94 Sunoco-sponsored Oldsmobile in 1991, winning his first pole since 1988.
-He began 1992 with finishes inside the Top 8 in each of the first eight races.
-He had a total of four Top 5 finishes and 16 Top 10 finishes, ending the season eighth in points.
-In 1993, the team switched to the No. 14 Kellogg's-sponsored Chevrolet.
-While he had ten Top 10s, for the first time in his career, Labonte failed to finish a race in the Top 5 and he dropped to 18th in points.
+Labonte came back to Hagan Racing to drive the No. 94 Sunoco Oldsmobile in 1991, winning his first pole since 1988.
+He began 1992 with finishes inside the top-eight in each of the first eight races.
+He had a total of four top-five finishes and sixteen top-ten finishes, ending the season eighth in points.
+In 1993, the team switched to the No. 14 Kellogg's Chevrolet.
+While he had ten top-tens, for the first time in his career, Labonte failed to finish a race in the top-five and he dropped to eighteenth in points.

-On July 1, 1993, it was announced that Terry Labonte would be leaving Hagan Racing following 1993 to drive for Hendrick Motorsports in 1994.
+On July 1, 1993, it was announced that Labonte would be leaving Hagan Racing following 1993 to drive for Hendrick Motorsports in 1994.